sandipransing/rails_tiny_mce/README.md

-# RailsTinyMCE
-## Rich Text Editor for ruby on rails
+# RailsTinyMCE - A Rich Text Editor for ruby on rails

 TinyMCE is a javascript rich text editor.
-It is easy to integrate into blogs, cms, messages and mailers.
+It is easy to integrate with blogs, cms, messages and mailers.

 Plugin uses jrails(jquery) and paperclip plugin for upload support.